spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-hookshot.md

 Refer to [Hookshot's documentation](https://matrix-org.github.io/matrix-hookshot/latest/usage.html) for more details about using the bridge's various features.

-**Important**: Note that the different listeners are bound to certain paths which might differ from those assumed by the hookshot documentation, see [URLs for bridges setup](#urls-for-bridges-setup) below.
+💡 **Note**: the different listeners are bound to certain paths which might differ from those assumed by the hookshot documentation.
+See [URLs for bridges setup](#urls-for-bridges-setup) below.

 ### Reset crypto store